 Where’s the cash?

-While sellers have various reasons for seeking cash buyers, such as needing a speedy sale without contingencies to resolve a financial dilemma or not wanting to disrupt their lives with staging, showings, and open houses, in today’s competitive real estate market cash buyers might even pay the highest price for your home.
+Sellers have various reasons for seeking cash buyers, such as needing a speedy sale without contingencies to resolve a financial dilemma or not wanting to disrupt their lives with staging, showings, and open houses.

 While cash offers will tend to beat out offers with financing, this isn’t always the case.
 Colofranson explains that the agent helps sellers evaluate all offers to determine which is best for them and their situation.